-HE’S BIASED (Hell Exemption Soley Baesd on Infancy, Age, or Special-needs) is an acronym that I coined to represent the unbiblical doctrine that maintains that those who die in their infancy, at a young age or those that are mentally incapacitated are automatically exempt from the need for salvation because the blood of Jesus is somehow already applied to them despite God’s foreknowledge of their obedience or lack of.
+HE’S-BIASED (Hell Exemption Solely Based on Infancy, Age, or Special-needs) is an acronym that I coined to represent the unbiblical doctrine which maintains that those who die in their infancy, at a young age, or those deemed mentally incapacitated are automatically exempt from the need for salvation because the blood of Jesus is somehow already applied to them in spite of God’s foreknowledge of their obedience or lack thereof.
 The acronym is admittedly rather awkward and contrived but I purposefully stuck with it to help the reader understand the underlying implication of this doctrine which becomes evident upon enunciating the acronym.

-To quote someone who states it (the HE’S BIASED doctrine) more eloquently:
+To quote someone who states the HE’S-BIASED doctrine more eloquently:

 “[T]here must be a clear cognitive hearing of the information in the bible about Jesus Christ, His virgin birth, His deity, His sinless life, His death on the cross, His blood payment for our sin, His resurrection, before a person can believe right and call on the name of the Lord right and be saved right.
 Now there is an exception, the exception is for people who are incapable mentally of responding to the gospel.
 Children who die in infancy, children who die in the womb, people like my daughter Jill who’s severely mentally retarded, and simply incapable of integrating and understanding the facts of the gospel and responding.
 In those cases the bible says, yes, God in His mercy does credit the blood and the death of Christ to these people.
 2 Corinthians 5:14 – Christ died for all.
 And if you’re a person that is mentally incapable of believing you get the mercy of God.
 But friends, for anyone that is mentally capable the bible is airtight, cognitive, volitional, faith in Jesus Christ that’s based on hearing and believing the bible’s information about Him, that is the only way to get into heaven, period, period, exclamation point.
 Friends, this is what the true church has believed for 2000 years, this is what the true church has preached for 2000 years.” – My pastor, Lon Solomon

-Ironically, (and the acronym says it all) such a doctrine portrays God as a biased respecter of persons willing to overlook sin in some cases but not in others.
-According to the HE’S BIASED proponents, God gives special treatment to individuals that happen to fall into certain categories, categories that are ultimately irrelevant to His criteria for electing the redeemed and categories that do not address the original sin that these eligible persons have by virtue of being children (whether born or unborn) of Adam.
+As the name of the acronym suggests, such a doctrine portrays God as a biased respecter of persons willing to overlook the demands of justice in some cases but not in others.
+According to proponents of the HE’S-BIASED doctrine, God gives special treatment to individuals who happen to fall into certain categories, categories which are ultimately irrelevant to His criteria for electing the redeemed and categories that do not address the indwelling sin which these eligible persons have by virtue of being descendants of Adam.
 These eligible persons end up going to heaven in spite of whether or not they would have chosen to obey the gospel.
 Certainly, there is a problem with this biased approach to judgment.
-The problem lies not in the sovereign God’s prerogative to choose whom He lets into heaven, but rather His purported decision to let in those that potentially hate Him and have no desire to surrender their will to His Holy commandments.
-How can God allow HE’S BIASED eligible persons to come to Him when they potentially do not believe in Him (in violation of Romans 11:6)?
-This behavior (if it were an accurate description of God’s actions) would portray God as a highly inconsistent judge; on the one hand declaring that the redeemed will only include those that have obeyed the gospel (1 Peter 4:17) then on the other hand allowing some potentially disobedient and unbelieving persons that fit the HE’S BIASED doctrine’s criteria to comprise and defile the total number of redeemed souls (against His own proclamation to do otherwise in Revelation 21:8, 27).
+The problem lies not in the sovereign God’s prerogative to choose whom He lets into heaven, but rather His purported decision to let in those who will potentially hate Him and have no desire to surrender their will to His Gospel or Holy commandments.
+How can God allow HE’S-BIASED eligible persons to come to Him when they potentially do not believe in Him (in violation of Hebrews 11:6)?
+This behavior (if it were an accurate description of God’s actions) would portray God as a highly inconsistent judge; on the one hand declaring that the redeemed will only include those who have obeyed the gospel (1 Peter 4:17) while on the other hand allowing some potentially disobedient and unbelieving persons who fit the HE’S- BIASED criteria to comprise and defile the total number of redeemed souls (against His own proclamation to do otherwise in Revelation 21:8, 27).